 If you are a business partner, we store your Personal Data in SalesForce – an industry recognised best-practitioner of data security.
 SalesForce uses extremely secure connection methods and encryption for all Personal Data.
-For more information: More on SalesForce security
+More on SalesForce security

 Your Rights and Your Personal Data

-If you are based in the European Economic Area , you have the following rights with respect to your Personal Data:
+If you are based in the European Economic Area or the UK, you have the following rights with respect to your Personal Data: